Filter Visualizations by Metric Values

 The filter by metric value is available in all visualizations with at least one attribute or date (in other than the Metrics section) except for headlines.
 The value is applied after the date and attribute filters.

-You can use any local metric (that is, any metric already in your insight) to filter by its values.
+You can use any local metric (that is, any metric already in your visualization) to filter by its values.

-Add a Metric Value Filter to an Insight
+Add a Metric Value Filter to a Visualization

-In the insight that you want to filter, click the filter bar dropdown icon.
+In the visualization that you want to filter, click the filter bar dropdown icon.

 In the Metric value section, select the metric that you want to use for filtering, and click Apply.

 Analytical Designer adds the metric to the filter bar.

 Click the metric in the filter bar and select one of the logical operators.